On the superposition principle and non-linear response in spin glasses: Explicit dependence of on Hamming distance ( )

 An important lesson from this analysis is that a true definition of $\xi(\tw)$ can be extracted only from a ZFC protocol.
 A TRM protocol, assuming that $\varDelta(\tw)$ increases with $\mathrm{Hd}$ faster than linearly, will generate a value for $\xi(\tw)$ that is a function of the magnetic field.
 In that sense, though an average is usually taken, the only meaningful protocol for extraction of $\xi(\tw)$ is ZFC.

-In Secs.~\ref{sec:xi_num}-\ref{sec:diff_TRM_ZFC_num}, simulations will be used : \begin{enumerate} \item to establish the microscopic features of a 3D spin glass in the presence of an external magnetic field; \item to numerically extract the difference between the magnetic response to the thermoremanent magnetization (TRM) and the zero-field-cooled (ZFC) protocols; \item to investigate the relationship of our simulation results to the Hamming distance, $\mathrm{Hd}$, defined in Eq.~\eqref{eq:Hdistance_def}. \end{enumerate}
+In the next two sections (Secs.~\ref{sec:xi_num}-\ref{sec:diff_TRM_ZFC_num}), we will show results from numerical simulations in order to \begin{enumerate} \item Determine the microscopic features of a 3D spin glass in the presence of an external magnetic field; \item Compute the difference between the magnetic response to the thermoremanent magnetization (TRM) and the zero-field-cooled (ZFC) protocols; \item Probe the equivalence between the microscopic correlation length, $\xi_\mathrm{micro}(\tw)$, (calculated through the replicon propagator, see Appendix~\ref{appendix:xi_micro_def}) and the \emph{effective} correlation length, $\xi_\mathrm{Zeeman}$ (extracted through the lens of the magnetic response). \end{enumerate}